sguox002/leetcode/ood_designpatterns.md

 In this pattern, an abstract Command class is declared as an interface for executing operations.
 This Command class defines a method, named execute, which must be implemented in each concrete command.
 This execute method is a bridge between a Receiver object and an action.
 The Receiver knows how to perform the operations associated with a request (any class may be a Receiver).
 Another relevant component in this pattern is the Invoker class, which asks for the command that must be executed.

+real word example: restaurant food ordering. each order is a command.

+command abstract interface:
+- execute

+simlple command: can derive command directly complex command: delegate the task to receiver and it contains a reference to receiver.

+receiver: for complicated business logic

+Invoker:
+a command reference to do before a command is to perform. a command reference to do after a command is done the command may indirectly trig a receiver.

+see UML diagram.

+Design Unix File Search API to search file with different arguments as "extension", "name", "size" ...
+The design should be maintainable to add new contraints.

+Follow up: How would you handle if some contraints should support AND, OR conditionals.

-### mediator: intermediary, controller.
+### mediator: (intermediary, controller.调度)
 reduce chaotic dependencies between objects.
 The pattern restricts direct communication between objects and force them collborate via mediator. for example: a dialog has multiple components, they all talk to the dialog instead they communicate each other.

 example: air traffic controller.

+abstract mediator interface
+derived mediator interface
+components all has a reference to the mediator

-### observer: event subscriber, listener
+### observer: event subscriber, listener (订阅）
 subscription mechanism so that an event can be notified to all subscribers.
+publisher: maintain a list of subsciber and notifyall
+subscriber: each has update function abstract subscriber: using the same pointer.

-### strategy
+### strategy （策略）
-Strategy is a behavioral design pattern that lets you define a family of algorithms, put each of them into a separate class, and make their objects interchangeable. for example: find the route using car, public transportation, walker, bicycle et al.
+Strategy is a behavioral design pattern that lets you define a family of algorithms, put each of them into a separate class, and make their objects interchangeable. for example: find the route using car, public transportation, walker, bicycle et al. abstract interface routeStrategy concrete strategy: walk, bike, car...
+navigator: a reference to strategy and buildRoute.

 ### visitor
-separate algorithm from the objects on which they operate new behaviour into a separate class (visitors) and pass the request and the object to the visitor class.
+separate algorithm from the objects on which they operate new behaviour into a separate class (visitors) and pass the request and the object to the visitor class. an abstract visitor interface with visit function to different type of objects concrete visitor abstract element class with visitor reference.

 design pattern focuses on good style design and implementation
 - inherit good code instead revise